bxin/ImageQuality/leafNodes/TLS/TLSdynamic/focusShift/README.md

 Input data:
 ---
-o.
-(T&S) temperature measurements during exposures and through the nights
+* (T&S) temperature measurements during exposures and through the nights

-        status:
+status |
+-|
+|

-o.
-(T&S) FEA-based M1M3 shape change and TMA structure expansion as a function of bulk temperature
+* (T&S) FEA-based M1M3 shape change and TMA structure expansion as a function of bulk temperature

-	status:
+status |
+-|
+|

-o.
-(Cam) FEA-based rigid body position and shape changes of all camera optical components as a function of bulk temperature.
+* (Cam) FEA-based rigid body position and shape changes of all camera optical components as a function of bulk temperature.

+status |
+-|-
-	status: received (updates needed if available)
+status| received (updates needed if available)